dmbrownlee/demo/networkplus/labfiles/lab02-1/README.md

 1. Try two-finger clicking (Mac) or right clicking on a link between any pair of switches and deleting the link.
 Then run your ping test again.
 Is there any difference between how the two network topologies handle a broken link?

 ## Food for (future) thought
 IP addresses uniquely identify hosts (aka nodes) on a network.
 Many home networks use 192.168.1.0/24 as their network address range (aka netblock).
-Can PC1 have the same IP address as PC3?
-If so, what happens if Network 1 and Network 2 are connected?
+How is it that PC1 can have the same IP address as PC3?
+What would happen if Networks 1 and 2 were connected by adding a link between switches 2 and 4?
 How is it that so many home networks can use the same range of addresses when they are connected to the same Internet?